Redocly/redocly-cli/docs/guides/hide-specification-extensions.md

     A[SSOT] -->|bundle| C(External)
 ```

-For this tutorial, we've prepared a sample containing openAPI extensions starting with `x-amazon-apigateway`.
+For this tutorial, we've prepared a sample containing OpenAPI specification extensions starting with `x-amazon-apigateway`.

 ## Prerequisites